Ask the Expert: How to Stop a Dog from Digging

 “When a dog isn’t getting their other needs met, they’ll start to show increased reactivity to stimuli outside of the fence, start to dig more, and even attempt to flee completely,” Nicole continues.
 “I know from first-hand experience with my dogs, Uluru and Porter, that boredom breeds destruction.
 I’ve got herding dogs, and if I didn’t train them and walk them regularly, no amount of time in our yard is going to stop them from using their smart brains to get into mayhem.”

 If you’ve exhausted all your options and your beloved pup is still digging – don’t worry, there are still a few other things you can try.
-Here are some of Nicole’s dog digging prevention recommendations:
+Here are some of Nicole’s dog digging prevention recommendations based on what kind of trouble your pup is getting into:

 TIP: You may have to help them the first few times to encourage digging in the sandbox.
 Dogs can struggle with object permanence, so help them dig up their toy and show them that fun things happen in the sandbox.